harish36000/C-Shell/README.md

 2. Maximum number of history commands stored at a time is 20.
    Out of which, 10 most recent commands will be printed
 3. Maximum number of processes that can run at a time is 1000
-4. After ith job is completed, new job will be assigned i+1.
-No new job will be assigned job number as i again.